r0hankrishnan/r0hankrishnan/README.md

 ### 🤓 Current Learning Goals/Projects:
 - [Complete the 8 Week SQL Challenge](https://github.com/r0hankrishnan/8-week-sql)
 - Build out an end-to-end data science project using an api
+- Create a RAG application using an open-source LLM

 ### 🗣 Connect with Me
 - Connect with me on [LinkedIn](https://linkedin.com/in/rohankrish)